chitranerlige/GitDemo/README.md

 #  RestAssured API Automation Framework

-This project automates regression testing for core REST API endpoints using Java, TestNG, and RestAssured.
+This project automates regression testing for core REST API endpoints using Java, TestNG, and RestAssured

 ---